Virginia Tech vs. Ohio State Predictions & Picks - Women's NCAA Tournament Elite Eight

 Virginia Tech Schedule Analysis

-- The Hokies' best victory this season came against the Duke Blue Devils, a team ranked inside the AP's Top 25 (No. 13).
-The Hokies brought home the 61-45 win at home on February 16.
+- The Hokies' best win this season came in a 61-45 victory against the No. 13 Duke Blue Devils on February 16.

 Virginia Tech 2022-23 Best Wins